 Your home is probably one of the largest investments you’ll make in your life.
 Homeownership comes with many benefits, not to mention the pride of owning your own house.
-However, there are some more complicated aspects of being a homeowner (besides figuring out what color to paint the kitchen.)
-One of those complicated things is buying home insurance.
-You might be wondering what exactly homeowners insurance covers and how it protects your house.
-We’ll go over five different areas that home insurance covers and explain how home insurance protects your home.
+However, there are some more complicated aspects of being a homeowner.
+One of those things is buying home insurance.
+You might be wondering what exactly homeowners insurance covers and how it protects your home.
+We’ll go over five different areas that a homeowners insurance policy covers and explain how it protects your home.

-Okay, obviously homeowners insurance protects your home.
+Okay, obviously a homeowners insurance policy protects your home.
 What we’re talking about is the dwelling or structure of the house itself.
-Your home insurance will protect against damage to your house that’s caused by covered losses such as fire, vandalism, lightning, and hail.
-We say covered losses because certain things are excluded from home insurance.
+Your home insurance will protect against damage to your house that’s caused by fire, vandalism, lightning, and hail.
+We say this because certain things are excluded from home insurance.
 For example, flooding is typically not covered, and neither are earthquakes.
 It’s important to read your policy carefully so you know what is and is not covered.

 Now, as far as how much property coverage you need, it’s a good idea to insure your home for its replacement cost, which is the cost of rebuilding your home from the ground up like you would have to do if it were destroyed by a fire.
 Those extra expenses associated with rebuilding can add up, so it’s important to have enough insurance to cover them.

 Your homeowners insurance policy may also include coverage for other structures, meaning detached structures like garages and sheds.
 This would also account for fixtures that are attached to your land, like your driveway, sidewalk, fence, or patio.
 However, you may have a limit for these other structures.
 For example, you might get ten percent of the coverage you have for your home.